 Environmental Health & Safety

 Environmental Health and Safety encompasses the laws, rules, guidance and processes designed to help protect employees, the public and the environment from harm.
 The programs and services of Risk Management and Safety combine the technical disciplines of environmental health and safety with risk control and risk transfer.
-The University is a significant teaching, research, and public service enterprise with the potential for a wide variety of inherent hazards and loss exposure that must be combatted.
+The University is a significant teaching, research, and public service enterprise with the potential for a wide variety of inherent hazards and loss exposure that must be combated.

 This area bolsters a systematic approach to complying with environmental regulations, such as managing waste or air emissions.
 It includes complete hazardous waste services for all generators on campus and consulting services to other departments on campus subject to environmental regulations.